Aaron-Colaco/Gift-Market/README.md

 <h3>To Run</h3>
 <p>
-To run the project, preferably using Visual Studio, and to execute the database update command, follow these steps.
-Please note that the local host version does not work on macOS.
-You must download SQL Server and modify the connection string.
+To run the project, open the soultion in Visual Studio.
+Navigate to the Package Manager Console **Tools > NuGet Package Manager > Package Manager Console** and execute the update-database command to apply migrations and seed data.
+Please note that the local host version of the project is not compatible with MacOS.
+MacOS users must download SQL Server and adjust the connection string accordingly.
 </p>